Skip to content

 await buf.flush();

-If the instance already has a PK, persist() delegates to track() for dirty checking instead.
+If the instance already has a PK, persist() assumes it's an existing entity and delegates to track() for dirty checking instead.

 save — Plain object INSERT